samitnuk/online_shop/README.md

 - After user registration add user to some (maybe MailChimp) subscription list (this should be optional during registration)
 - Relate orders to user
 - Add ability to clean cart from cart page
-- Add ability to add more images for product
+- [Done] Add ability to add more images for product
 - Add dropdowns to menu (maybe [this](https://codepen.io/philhoyt/pen/ujHzd))